 About Education @ Live Arts

 At Live Arts we offer low cost and accessible year-round process-driven educational opportunities for children, teens, and adults.
 Our classes, workshops, festivals, audience talkbacks, and free volunteer-facilitated groups offer community members the opportunity to explore all aspects of theater, including acting, playwriting, script analysis, improvisation, musical theatre, and movement.

-We also provide students with the unique opportunity to learn the technical craft of theater through apprenticeships with our experienced designers, production, and stage management teams.
+We also provide students with the unique opportunity to learn the technical craft of theater through apprenticeships with our experienced designers, production, and stage management teams in the Mentor/Apprentice program.
 Our arts administration internship program offers highschool and college-aged students a hands-on opportunity to learn about the business of making excellent community theater and theater education.
+Our Teen-ish Theater Workshop programming offers students aged 10 to 16 three free opportunities a season to collaborate with teaching artists to make creative, one-of-a-kind performances for our mainstage theater.
 We also employ experienced teaching artists to provide free or low cost off-site after-school educational programming at area elementary schools and the Boys & Girls Club.

-Our summer camp program is a 10 week bonanza of opportunities for performers from ages 4 to 16 to have fun, build community, and learn new skills under the auspices of our talented and nurturing team of theater professionals.
+Our summer camp program is an 11 week bonanza of opportunities for performers from ages 4 to 17 to have fun, build community, and learn new skills under the auspices of our talented and nurturing team of theater professionals.
 In Summer 2019 more than 325 campers and 30 staff members came together to produce a variety of high quality musical and Shakespeare productions, comedy and musical showcases, and original plays.

 We are committed to providing year-round classes, workshops, groups, and discussions led by experienced theater artists to students of all levels.
 These programs are designed to promote diverse ways of thinking, problem-solving, self-expression and to encourage creativity, curiosity, and personal growth.